2010–11 Cornell Big Red women's ice hockey season: Regular season

 She made 24 saves in the victory versus Mercyhurst.
 She followed by making 12 saves on 13 shots on January 21 in a 6-1 win against Colgate.
 The following day, she finished her week with her fourth shutout of the year in six starts.
-She made 14 saves in a 5-0 whitewashing of Colgate.
+She made 14 saves in a 5-0 win over Colgate.

-With the three straight wins, Cornell has extended their winning streak to 16 straight contests.
-During the regular season, they are unbeaten in ECAC Hockey action.
+With the three straight wins, Cornell extended their winning streak to 16 straight contests.
+During the regular season, they were unbeaten in ECAC Hockey action.
 Slebodnick filled in for junior Amanda Mazzotta during the month of January while Mazzotta was out with an injury.
-With Mazzotta, the goaltending duo has coupled to claim five of the nine goaltender of the week awards handed out by the league during weeks that Cornell has played.
+With Mazzotta, the goaltending duo together claimed five of the nine goaltender of the week awards handed out by the league during weeks that Cornell played.